MicrosoftDocs/dynamics365-guidance/guidance/resources/analytics-get-started.md

 # CustomerIntent: As a user I want to learn something.
 ---

-# Get started with analytics for call centers on Digital Contact Center Platform
+# Get started with analytics for digital call centers

-***Applies to: Dynamics 365 Customer Service, Dynamics 365 Customer Service Insights***
+***Applies to: Dynamics 365 Contact Center, Dynamics 365 Customer Service***

-This article describes how to start to use analytics with call centers that are based on Digital Contact Center Platform.
+This article describes how to start to use analytics with call centers that are based on Dynamics 365.
 It highlights the need to create a company-wide reporting plan and do a fit-gap analysis before implementation is started.

 ## Build your reporting strategy